Java Clean Architecture Masterclass

 testImplementation("com.trendyol:stove")

-testImplementation("com.trendyol:stove-spring") // or stove-ktor, stove-micronaut
+testImplementation("com.trendyol:stove-spring") // or stove-ktor, stove-micronaut, stove-quarkus

 // Component modules